odoo/documentation/content/applications/finance/accounting/payments/pay_sepa.rst

 Registering payments
 --------------------

-You can register and vendor payments made with SEPA.
+You can register any vendor payments made with SEPA.
 To do so, go to :menuselection:`Accounting --> Vendors --> Payments`.
 When creating your payment, select :guilabel:`SEPA Credit Transfer` as the :guilabel:`Payment Method`.